HackYourFuture/Project/documentation/guide-newproject.md

 You'll get a list of questions about what your application will be about.
 After answering those it'll create a **package.json** file in your folder.

-3. The third step is to create the other files and folders from the list.
+3. The third step is to create the other files and folders (excluding `client/` for now) from the list.

-Using the CLI or right-mouse click create the `client/` and `server/` folders.
-For the CLI you need to type `mkdir client`, and with right-mouse click you can `Create a new folder`.
+Using the CLI or right-mouse to create a `server/` folder.

 Also create a `.gitignore` file.
 For now just type in `node_modules` as the single folder to be ignored by GIT.

 4. The fourth and last step is to create a remote repository.
-Create one on GitHub and
+Create one on GitHub and link it to your local machine.
+Push all the files you have so far, and make sure you give it a meaningful commit message (like, `created basic project folder setup`).

 ### Creating our Node.js application base